gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "It zhould be zuffizient," it acknowledged.
-With no more ceremony than that it unscrewed the bent plate, tossed it aside, and fastened the salvaged piece of metal in their place.
+With no more ceremony than that it unscrewed the bent plate, tossed it aside, and fastened the salvaged one in its place.

 *Eww*, Maddy thought,
 slightly queasy at the sight of the impromptu surgery,